abadger/stellarmagnate/docs/events.rst

 This could simply be to get information during initialization or it could be to resynchronize a cache of the values if it's noticed that something is off.

+.. py:function:: query.cargo.info()

+    Emitted to retrieve a complete record of the cargoes that are being carried in a ship.
+This triggers a :py:func:`ship.cargo` event.

+.. py:function:: query.market.info(location: string)

+    Emitted to retrieve a complete record of commodities to buy and sell at a location.

+    :arg string location: The location to query for information about

 .. py:function:: query.user.info(username: string)

     Emitted to retrieve a complete record of the user from the backend.

-    :arg string username: The user about whome to retrieve information
+    :arg string username: The user about whom to retrieve information

+.. py:function:: query.warehouse.info(location: string)

+    Emitted to retrieve a complete record of the cargoes being held in a location's warehouse.

+    :arg string location: The location to retrieve information about warehouse space

 ---------
 UI Events